gnosis/ido-ux/src/docs/files/devguide07.md

 <img src="/assets/BosonScreenShot.png" alt="drawing" width="500"/>

-- Dotted white line -> shows the Current price, which is the closing price of the auction if no more bids are submitted or canceled and the auction ends
+- Dotted white line -> shows the "Current price", which is the closing price of the auction if no more bids are submitted or cancelled and the auction ends

 - Green line -> shows cumulative tokens (y axis) of the bids that have been placed over the price (x axis), both expressed in the bid token

 - Red line -> shows the sell supply from the auctioneer (y axis) in bidding tokens over the price (x axis).
 The auctioneer is selling a predefined amount of tokens, but they will raise linearly more bidding tokens, if the price increases.
 As an example: If the auctioneer sells 1 ETH for USDC, at a price of 2000, they will get 2000 USD, but at a price of 4000, they will receive 4000 USDC.

-- Orange line -> shows the order that the user will submit
+- Orange line -> shows the order that the user will submit.

 #### What is the settlement transaction?